-This course will provide you with a broad understanding of the human relations skills necessary to succeed in organizations.
-The course will focus on the development of team building, managing one's self and one's career, organizational relationships, workplace diversity, ethics, and personal responsibility.
+This course will provide a broad understanding of the human relations skills necessary to succeed in organizations.
+You will focus on the development of team building, managing one's self and one's career, organizational relationships, workplace diversity, ethics, and personal responsibility.